Silent Hill (comics): Past Life

-Silent Hill: Downpour: Anne's Story
+Anne's Story

 Anne's Story is a four-issue Silent Hill comic published by IDW.
 The story is based on the game Silent Hill: Downpour and is credited by IGN as being "the first comic to be a direct offshoot of the games rather than a standalone addition to the franchise's mythology."
 The story follows Anne, a security guard that is given permission to oversee the transfer of prisoners, most notably Murphy Pendleton, whom she blames for her father's death.

 Collected editions

 A number of the stories have been collected into trade paperbacks: